zooba/pymsbuild/README.md

 There is no need to override the configuration file path when building from sdists.

+Note that this is different from the `PYMSBUILD_CONFIGURATION` variable, which is used to select debug/release settings for compiled modules.

 ## Cross-compiling wheels

 Cross compilation may be used by overriding the wheel tag, ABI tag,